Rhys Kennedy

-Rhys Kennedy (born 11 October 1994) is a professional rugby league footballer who plays as a forward for the London Broncos in the Super League.
+Rhys Kennedy (born 11 October 1994) is a professional rugby league footballer who plays as a forward, most recently for the London Broncos in the Super League.

 He played for the South Sydney Rabbitohs and Brisbane Broncos in the National Rugby League (NRL).

 Background

 Kennedy was born in Moruya, New South Wales, Australia.
 Rhys Kennedy played his junior football with the Moruya Sharks.
 Kennedy is of Swiss descent.

 Playing career

 Kennedy played for the Melbourne Storm in the National Youth Competition in 2014.

 In 2016, Kennedy played for the Illawarra Cutters in the Intrust Super Premiership NSW competition.

 In 2017, Kennedy joined foundation club North Sydney who were the feeder club side for NRL side South Sydney.
 Kennedy spent two seasons playing with Norths in the Intrust Super Premiership NSW.

 South Sydney Rabbitohs

 On March 31, 2019, in round 3 of the 2019 NRL season, Kennedy made his NRL debut for South Sydney against the Gold Coast Titans.